NJHale/chicken-scratch/nodejs-chicken-store/README.md

-nodejs-chicken-store
+# nodejs-chicken-store

 Simple REST service for chickens and accompanying models

+## Docker Image

+A Docker container image for this service can be built by issuing a `docker build ../nodejs-chicken-store` from the root git repository

+## Deployment on OpenShift

 OpenShift templates used:
-  ../infrastructure/web-app-template.yml

-Docker base-image:
-  docker.io/node:latest - as of 12/16/2016
+  `../infrastructure/web-app-template.yml`